mh-sultan/oee-manufacturing-dashboard/README.md

 across 10 production machines, delivering structured KPI reporting across availability, performance, and quality dimensions.

-Developed as part of a Business Intelligence course at OTH Amberg-Weiden, in collaboration with Constantia Flexibles Pirk (2024).
+Developed as part of a Business Intelligence course at OTH Amberg-Weiden

 ## What It Measures